ankita19/Spark/README.md

-# This repo is to commit Spark Practice
+# This repo is to commit Spark Examples

 ## List example